More online fortune tellers, who use different forms of divination are also online right now.

 Constant, Unchangeable Cosmic Principles.

 Imagine taking an absolute intro course in any science subject – what would the teacher teach first?
-Most likely, he or she would introduce you to the most basic concepts and the most important formulas you'll need to keep in mind the whole semester.
+Most likely, he or she would introduce you to the most basic concepts and the most important formulae you'll need to keep in mind the whole semester.
 It only makes sense.